 The Difference Between Explicit and Implied Advertising Claims

-In order to meet advertising substantiation standards, advertisers must have a reasonable basis for all claims made — both implied and stated.
-In others words, if a company does not say, “studies show that you will lose weight using our product,” but heavily imply that claim throughout their advertising, it is still responsible for providing evidence that its weight-loss product works.
+Advertising substantiation standards require that advertisers have a reasonable basis for all claims — both implied and stated.
+In others words, if a company does not say, “studies show that you will lose weight using our product,” but heavily imply weight loss benefits in marketing materials, said company is still responsible for providing evidence that its product results in weight loss.
 That’s why you often see ‘results are not typical’ at the bottom of diet product commercials.
-If an advertiser expressly states, “studies show our product works,” it better have the evidence to support such a claim.
+If an advertiser expressly states, “studies show our product works,” it better have the supporting evidence.

 Famous Advertising Substantiation Case: Q-Ray Ionized Bracelets